 An Evolving Strategy

 About the only certainty when it comes to the financial markets is that they will change, and so will your financial situation.
-Through market gains and losses, a portfolio can become unbalanced and it may be important to make adjustments to your allocation.
-As people move through life’s stages their needs, preferences, priorities and risk tolerance change and so too must their asset allocation strategy.
+Through market gains and losses, a portfolio can become unbalanced and it may be important to make adjustments to your allocation in order to meet your savings goals or retirement distribution plan.
+As people move through life’s stages, their needs, preferences, priorities and risk tolerance change, and so too must their asset allocation strategy.

 Asset allocation, which is driven by complex mathematical models, should not be confused with the much simpler concept of diversification.